owenthereal/gh/README.md

     Commands:

-        pull-request      Open a pull request on GitHub ci-status         Show CI status of a commit browse            Open a GitHub page in the default browser compare           Open a compare page on GitHub help              Show help
+        pull              Open a pull request on GitHub ci                Show CI status of a commit browse            Open a GitHub page in the default browser compare           Open a compare page on GitHub help              Show help